-The LGPS is not a Defined Contribution scheme.
-The options for those individuals age 55 or over who are members of the LGPS are:
+The LGPS is not a defined contribution scheme.
+The options for those individuals age 55 or over who are members of the LGPS are one of the following:

-- to defer payment your benefits to lessen or avoid any potential reduction; or
+- to defer payment your benefits to lessen or avoid any potential reduction

 - to transfer the LGPS benefit to an alternative pension arrangement